Academic Policies and Graduation Requirements

-- Except as noted below, Texas Tech law students, graduate, and undergraduate students enrolled in a Texas Tech University degree program, and visiting scholars may audit those courses described in paragraph 3, subject to the advanced, written consent of the course professor and the Associate Dean for Academic Affairs.
+- Except as noted below, Texas Tech law students, graduate, and undergraduate students enrolled in a Texas Tech University degree program may audit those courses described in paragraph 3, subject to the advanced, written consent of the course professor and the Associate Dean for Academic Affairs.
 A student enrolled in the law school's J.D. program, but who has not yet completed the required first-year curriculum, may not audit a course.
-An LL.M. student must also obtain the written consent of the Associate Dean for International Programs.
 A student in another TTU degree program must also obtain the written consent of the appropriate Dean, Associate Dean, or other appropriate official in that degree program.

 - A law student will not earn academic credit for an audited course, and an audited course will not count toward the minimum hours needed to earn residency credit in the J.D. program.
 In addition, a law student may not fulfill any degree requirement by auditing a course.